fed/blog/src/pages/blog/jira-search-engine/index.md

 category: general
 ---

-Just found out how to add the ability to search and directly access JIRA tickets within your browser's URL bar, and it's really handy 🎉
+Just found out how to add the ability to search and directly access Jira tickets from within your browser's URL bar, and it's really handy 🎉

 To enable it go to **Settings > Search Engines > Manage Search Engines** and add a new engine with